 3. Nonconformist birth, marriage and death registers 1567-1970

 Large numbers of nonconformist registers were collected by the General Register Office in 1837, when civil registration began, and again in 1857.
-Many of these are now kept at The National Archives and are filed under catalogue series codes RG 4, RG 5, RG 6, and RG 8, all available to view on the BMD Registers website.
+Many of these are now kept at The National Archives and are filed under catalogue series codes RG 4, RG 5, RG 6, and RG 8, all available to view on The Genealogist website.
 For more on how these records can be searched, see ‘3.1 Searching the registers’ below.

 Birth and baptism registers are most numerous amongst these collections.
 Though there are a number of burial registers amongst them, in RG 4, RG 6 and RG 8, before the 1850s the vast majority of burials were recorded in the parish registers of the Church of England and so do not appear in these series.
 There were very few marriage registers amongst these collections since between 1754 and 1837 only Church of England marriages had been legal.
 However, Quakers were exempt from this law and RG 6 contains exclusively Quaker records.

 Though they cover predominantly the 18th and early 19th centuries, these records date back as far as 1567 and right up to 1970.
 They are registers of various Protestant denominations, though there are some Catholic records included too.
 Principal amongst them are the Protestant Dissenters’ Registry of Births from Dr Williams’ Library (covering 1716-1837) and the Wesleyan Methodist Metropolitan Registry (covering 1773-1838) which recorded births only and served Wesleyan Methodists throughout England, Wales and elsewhere.

 3.1 Searching the registers